ForEvolve/forevolve.github.io/_posts/en/2017-09-18-design-patterns-web-api-service-and-repository-part-11.md

 </figure>

 ### Integration tests
-The first thing that we will do, I to plan our integration and create some integration test.
+The first thing that we will do is to plan our integration and create some integration test.

-First, to have the tests run faster we will `Mock` the `ForEvolve.Azure.Storage.Table.ITableStorageRepository<NinjaEntity>`.
+First, to have the tests run faster, we will `Mock` the `ForEvolve.Azure.Storage.Table.ITableStorageRepository<NinjaEntity>`.
-This is not part of our system so we can assume that it is working as expected and we dont need to test it out.
+This is not part of our system so we can assume that it is working as expected and we do not need to test it out.
 By doing this, it will also be easier to assess success or failure.

-> We could have tested against a real Azure Storage table or even against the local emulator but it would have required more setup.
+> We could have tested against a real Azure Storage table or even against the local emulator, but it would have required more setup.
 >
-> If I find the time, I'd like to do that kind of end to end testing (and write about it) in a CI/CD pipeline using Postman/Newman against a real staging Azure Web App.
+> If I find the time, I would like to do that kind of end to end testing (and write about it) in a CI/CD pipeline using Postman/Newman against a real staging Azure Web App.

 Even if we test our controller with a Mock, this does not mean that we should not make sure that an implementation of `ITableStorageRepository<NinjaEntity>` is returned on our real system.

 #### ITableStorageRepository
-Lets start by the services that we wont use in our integration tests:
+Let's start with the services that we will not use in our integration tests:

 - When asking for the `ITableStorageRepository<NinjaEntity>` service, the system should return a `TableStorageRepository<NinjaEntity>` instance.
 - To build that instance, we will also need an `ITableStorageSettings` which will be a `TableStorageSettings` instance.

-The `ITableStorageSettings` is really simple:
+The `ITableStorageSettings` is a simple class:

 ``` csharp
 public interface ITableStorageSettings : IStorageSettings